epfl-ada/ada-2022-project-superplainteamname2022/README.md

 ### 5. Time-related analysis of topics and keywords.

-1. Discretize time into several periods (decades, five-year, annual, etc)
+1. Discretize time into several periods (decades, five-year, etc)
 2. Group movies according to their release time period.
 3. In each time period, find the top-selling and bad-selling topics & keywords.
 4. Visualize the result using word clouds.